angular/angular/aio/content/guide/deployment.md

 }
 ```

-By default, legacy browsers such as IE 9-11 are ignored, Chrome 41 is included for search engine optimization (SEO) support, and the compilation target is ES2015.
+By default, legacy browsers such as IE 9-11 are ignored, and the compilation target is ES2015.
 As a result, this produces two builds, and differential loading is enabled.
 If you ignore browsers without ES2015 support, a single build is produced.
 To see the build result for differential loading based on different configurations, refer to the table below.

 <div class="alert is-important">